-(b) 1.
-The department may continue to make payments for health care services at the contracted rates for contracts executed before July 1, 2014, through the current term of the contract if a contract has been executed between the department and a hospital or a health care provider providing services at a hospital.

-- 2. Payments may not exceed 110 percent of the Medicare allowable rate after the current term of the contract expires or after the contract is renewed during the 2013-2014 fiscal year. - (c) Payments may not exceed 110 percent of the Medicare allowable rate under a contract executed on or after July 1, 2014, between the department and a hospital or a health care provider providing services at a hospital. - (d) Notwithstanding paragraphs (a)-(c), the department may pay up to 125 percent of the Medicare allowable rate for health care services at a hospital that reports, or has reported, a negative operating margin for the previous fiscal year to the Agency for Health Care Administration through hospital-audited financial data.

-Section 36.
-Subsections (1), (2), and (3) of section 985.66, Florida Statutes, are amended to read:
+- health care services at the currently contracted rates through the current term of the contract if a contract has been executed between the department and a hospital or a health care provider providing services at a hospital; - 2.
+Payments may not exceed 110 percent of the Medicare allowable rate after the current term of the contract expires or after the contract is renewed during the 2013-2014 fiscal year; - Payments may not exceed 110 percent of the Medicare (C) allowable rate under a contract executed on or after July 1, 2014, between the department and a hospital or a health care provider providing services at a hospital; and - Notwithstanding paragraphs (a)-(c), the department may (d) pay up to 125 percent of the Medicare allowable rate for health care services at a hospital that reports, or has reported, negative operating margin for the previous fiscal year to the Agency for Health Care Administration through hospital-audited financial data. - Section 35.
+Subsections (1), (2), and (3) of section 985.66, Florida Statutes, are amended to read: - 2599 Juvenile justice training academies; staff development and training; Juvenile Justice Training Trust Fund .-